How Much Money Can You Deposit Before it is Reported?

 Are Banks Required to Report Large Deposits?

-When a cash deposit of $10,000 or more is made, the IRS requires the bank to complete Form 8300.
+When a cash deposit of $10,000 or more is made, the bank or financial institution is required to file a form reporting this.
 This form reports any transaction or series of related transactions in which the total sum is $10,000 or more.
 So, two related cash deposits of $5,000 or more also have to be reported.

-Withdrawals of $10,000 or more or cash used to buy a negotiable instrument such as a bank draft or a cashier’s check also have to be reported.
+When $10,000 or more of cash is used to buy a negotiable instrument such as a bank draft or a cashier's check, the issuing financial institution also has to report this.
 This rule applies to American dollars as well as foreign currency worth more than $10,000.

 Filing Form 8300

-The Form 8300 offers valuable information to the Internal Revenue Service and the Financial Crimes Enforcement Network (FinCEN).
+If your business receives a cash payment over $10,000, you also have to report the transaction.
+To do so, you’ll use Form 8300, which offers valuable information to the Internal Revenue Service and the Financial Crimes Enforcement Network (FinCEN).
 It helps the agencies combat money laundering that is used to facilitate various criminal activities such as drug dealing and terrorist financing.

 According to the IRS, here are some things you need to keep in mind while filing Form 8300.